 If moisture is absorbing into the external walls of a property, this is because either the masonry is completely bare and untreated or that a non-waterproof paint was used that is allowing moisture to absorb into the wall.
 This can be addressed by providing the exterior walls with waterproofing properties to prevent any moisture from transferring into the property.
 When using a waterproofing product, it is important to ensure you use a highly breathable product.
 If a product with low breathability is used, any moisture within the property will become trapped, as you prevent the ability for the walls to naturally breathe.
 Low breathability products include brick sealers, oil-based masonry paints and acrylic-based masonry paints, which generally do not have the SD value of below 0.5, which is what a product must have to be considered breathable.

 There are two options when it comes to applying a highly breathable waterproofing product to masonry, a masonry cream or a waterproof masonry paint.
 While a waterproof masonry paint creates a coloured painted finish, a masonry cream is a completely invisible treatment for bare brickwork and masonry.
-Both Emperor Masonry Paint and Emperor Masonry Creme create a super hydrophobic (ultra water-repellent) surface on exterior walls which prevents penetrating damp, while maintaining full breathability of the wall.
+Both Emperor Masonry Paint and Emperor Masonry Creme create a super hydrophobic (ultra water-repellent) surface on exterior walls which helps prevent penetrating damp, while maintaining full breathability of the wall.
 This not only helps to protect the brickwork but means that interior walls will not become saturated with water and lead to black mould growth.

 Both treatments thanks to their highly advanced technology come with a lifetime guarantee, as during independent 25 year testing they were found to perform in harsh weather conditions for a minimum of 25 years without affecting performance or appearance, meaning they will likely far exceed this life span.